isaiah1112/sshreader/README.md

 [sshreader][] is a Python Module for multi-processing/threading ssh connections in order to make ssh operations across multiple servers more parallel.
 It utilizes the [Paramiko](http://www.paramiko.org/) module for its ssh client.

+As of version 2.4, sshreader is compatible with both Python 2.7.x and Python 3.5.x!

 ## License

 [sshreader][] is released under the [GNU Lesser General Public License v3.0][],